HTTP-APIs/http-apis.github.io/pages/00-Home.md

 hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of its APIs.

-**Hydra smart client** (`python-hydra-agent`) is a Python implementation of a client based on the Hydra Community Group specifications.
+**Hydra smart client** (`hydra-python-agent`) is a Python implementation of a client based on the Hydra Community Group specifications.
 It can navigate a network of hydrus servers autonomously by reading their API documentation.
 It is a generic client in the sense that can query and retrieve data from any Hydra-aware server (like hydrus).

 ### What makes the difference